VET stands for Vocational Education & Training

-- a variety of VET courses are offered through GIHS.
-Some are delivered at school, while others utilise other school or training sites within the region.
+Some VET courses are offered through GIHS and may be delivered at school, while others utilise other school or training sites within the region.
 This may mean students need to travel to another learning site as part of their studies.

 Each course contributes to SACE, allowing students to complete their SACE while getting a head start on their chosen career pathway.

-For more information on the East Adelaide Schools Cluster VET partnership click here.
+For more information on the East Adelaide Schools VET Alliance click here.

 There are many benefits to completing a VET course.
 Students can: